-I learned many years later that the physical development of those muscle gangsters has been the result of ring training.
-Recently, I saw one of those guys in a YouTube video linking to his site.
-I watched many videos and realized one thing – he is not as big as I though.
-I was just too small at that time to realize it.
+Many years later I learned that the physical development of those two muscle gangsters had been the result of ring training.
+Recently, I saw one of them in a YouTube video and realized that he wasn’t really that big.
+In fact, he looked weak because his lower body was too slim.

-I love bodyweight exercises for the upper body.
-I even think that getting very proficient at dips and pull-ups is much better than playing around with exercises like the bench press.
-At one point, however, gymnastic training does no longer help your hypertrophy goals.
+I love bodyweight exercises.
+I even think that getting very proficient at dips and pull-ups would be highly beneficial for most people.
+At one point, however, gymnastic training no longer supports your hypertrophy goals.
 It can even hinder them.
-Let me explain before getting angry.
+Allow me to explain before getting angry.

 There is a big difference between a skill and a hypertrophy exercise.
 The higher the skill level, the less hypertrophy friendly the exercise is.
-For example, pull-ups and dips are great for hypertrophy since they train primary muscles of the upper body through basic motions.
+For example, pull-ups and dips are great for hypertrophy since they train the primary muscles of the upper body through basic motions.
 You can add weight until the end of time.
-On the other hand, movements like the iron cross, the L-sit, the V-sit, flares and many other typical gymnastic drills may be very hard to learn but are not hypertrophy friendly.
-I would even go as far as saying that many would have happier lives without beating themselves over reaching advanced gymnastic tricks.
+On the other hand, movements like the iron cross, the L-sit, the V-sit, flares and many other typical gymnastic drills may be very hard to learn but are not hypertrophy-friendly, although they do produce growth.

-In general, the more stabilizers involved in an exercise, the less hypertrophy specific it is.
 For example, a one leg squat a.k.a. a pistol requires much more balance than a barbell squat, but it does not produce nearly as much hypertrophy.
 There are squatters with enormous legs who can’t do the movement at all.
-At the same time, there are pistol squat masters who get buried by 225 lbs. on the barbell.
-The pistol comes with balance requirements and places too much emphasis on stabilizers while the squat and the leg press allow the lifter to progressively overload his legs until the end of time.
+At the same time, there are pistol squat masters who get buried by 225lbs on the barbell.
+The pistol comes with balance requirements and works the stabilizers rather hard whereas the squat and the leg press allow the lifter to progressively overload the primary movers without limitations caused by balance.

 Gymnastics Is Basketball for Short People

-Different people were born for different things.
+Different people are made for different things.
 Trying to make a basketball player out of a gymnast is just not practical.
 I would rather be the one I was born to be instead of feeling miserable for things I cannot change.
-Everybody here has many lessons to learn.
-For me, one of hardest is to accept who I am.
-You may never be a muscle machine doing crazy stuff on the rings, but who cares anyway.